Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 New Zealand Embassy, Moscow: +7 495 956 3579.

 Located 120 miles (193km) from Moscow, Yasnaya Polyana is the estate where Leo Tolstoy was born in 1828.
-In 1921, the property became a memorial to the celebrated author of War and Peace andAnna Karenina, and contains a museum with his personal effects,including an extensive library of nearly 22,000 volumes.
-Nearly acentury later, the museum is still run by Tolstoy's descendants.
-Tolstoy spent 60 years living at Yasnaya Polyana with his family, and all of his 13 children were born there (although four diedyoung).
-He founded a working farm and children's school on the estate, and is buried in an area called the Forest of the Old Order(so called because it was forbidden to cut down trees there).
+In 1921, the property became a memorial to the celebrated author of War and Peace and Anna Karenina, containing a museum with his personal effects and an extensive library.
+Nearly a century later, the museum is still run by Tolstoy's descendants.
+Tolstoy spent 60 years living at Yasnaya Polyana with his family, and all of his 13 children were born there.
+He founded a working farm and children's school on the estate, and is buried in an area called the Forest of the Old Order.

-Consisting of a circuit of historic cities northeast of Moscow, the Golden Ring is a popular tourist route for travellers inRussia.
-The cities are popular for their distinctive architecture(recognizable for the uniquely-Russian onion-shaped domes andcolourful ornamentation), and their tradition of handmadecraftsmanship, offering tourists a good opportunity to buybeautiful Russian souvenirs.
-The cities are fairly similar, so it isnot necessary to visit them all, and most travellers choose to seeonly four or five.
-One city that should not be missed, however, isSergiev Posad, the centre of the Russian Orthodox Church and home to the impressive Sergiev Posad Monastery.
-Suzdal is another highlight on any Golden Ring tour, home of the St Euthymius Monastery and the enormous Spaso-Evfimiev Monastery, which houses10 museums and is nearly as impressive as St Basil's in Moscow.
+Consisting of a circuit of historic cities northeast of Moscow, the Golden Ring is a popular tourist route for travellers in Russia.
+The cities are popular for their distinctive architecture and tradition of handmade craftsmanship, offering tourists a good opportunity to buy beautiful Russian souvenirs.
+The cities are fairly similar so it isn't necessary to visit them all, with most travellers choosing to see only four or five.
+But one that shouldn't be missed is Sergiev Posad, the centre of the Russian Orthodox Church and home to the impressive Sergiev Posad Monastery.
+Suzdal is another highlight on any Golden Ring tour, home of the St Euthymius Monastery and the enormous Spaso-Evfimiev Monastery, which houses 10 museums and is nearly as impressive as St Basil's in Moscow.